 ORINDA -- Buoyed by the results of a recent survey showing voters are willing to pay for continuing repairs to the city's notoriously bad roads, Orinda city leaders are moving forward with a $20 million bond measure for the June ballot.

-The council's decision this week corresponds with the second phase of the city's 10-year roads and drainage repair plan, a document approved by Orinda council members in 2012 that outlines how the city plans to fund the repair of storm drains and roads rated as some of the Bay Area's worst.
+The council's decision corresponds with the second phase of the city's 10-year roads and drainage repair plan, a document approved by Orinda council members in 2012 that outlines how the city plans to fund the repair of storm drains and roads rated as some of the Bay Area's worst.
 The first phase of the four-step plan is a half-cent sales tax that sunsets in 10 years.
 Voters approved that tax in 2012.

 The next two phases call for $19.8 million bond or parcel tax measures -- one in 2016 and the other in 2020 -- to fund repairs.
 The final step asks voters to extend in 2022 the half-cent sales tax for an as-yet undetermined length of time.